-What else helps motivate kids to read?
+What else can help motivate 6th grade kids to read?

 If I didn’t require a certain amount of time reading, it wouldn’t happen with my tween.
 Even though she loves reading.
-Last summer my kids tracked minutes reading to earn minutes on screen time.
-However you plan it, make sure you’re checking in on the reading so it doesn’t get forgotten.
+Last summer, my kids tracked minutes reading to earn minutes on screen time.
+However you plan it, make sure you’re checking in on the reading, so it doesn’t get forgotten.

 Think outside the traditional book here.
 Try ebooks, audiobooks, magazines, or blogs.